Pediatric Eye Care

-Modern Eyes Optometry’s optometrists, Dr. Joel Schaefer and Dr. Bruce Foley, are proud participants and supporters of the Eye See…Eye Learn program.
+Modern Eyes Optometry’s optometrists, Dr. Joel Schaefer and Dr. Christine O, are proud participants and supporters of the Eye See…Eye Learn program.

 Children under the age of 16 receive 75% off the cost of lenses on their second pair of prescription glasses.